mbrowne/typescript-dci/README.md

         - You can also override the host or specify a test for this command.
 Use host=<hostName> or tests=<testPath>.
     - jake baseline-accept - This replaces the baseline test results with the results obtained from jake runtests.
     - jake -T lists the above commands.

+## Implementation Details

+This implementation is "injectionless", meaning that it does not rely on method injection in order to make the roles work.
+This has a number of advantages, as described here: https://groups.google.com/d/msg/object-composition/ulYGsCaJ0Mg/rF9wt1TV_MIJ.